Kirovez/nanoTRF/README.md

 ## <a name="install"></a>Installation

-### <a name="conda"></a>Installing nanoTRF via conda
+### <a name="conda"></a>Installing NanoTRF via conda
-On Linux/Unix, nanoTRF can be installed via creating an environment from an environment.yml file:
+On Linux/Unix, NanoTRF can be installed via creating an environment from an environment.yml file:
  ```
  conda env create -f nanoTRF.yml
  ```
-For running nanoTRF, please activate the conda environment:
+For running NanoTRF, please activate the conda environment:
  ```
  conda activate nanoTRF
  ```